human-conditions/yodrew.github.io-original/_pages/other-writings/existence-isnt-everything.md

 Two corollary changes follow from this replacement that must be mentioned here, if not developed fully.
 One, Objectivism's first axiom becomes _being is_.
 Two, this axiom enables a formal definition of reality which establishes in one stroke the objectivity of reality, the primacy of being, and the indissoluable relationship between being and consciousness: reality is _being as object_.
 Being is the object of its subject, consciousness.

 In addition to being, we have in the Anglo-Saxon two unequivocal words to use in normal discourse about it: _everything_ and its absence, _nothing_.
 (I see no reason to conceive of "non-being", and no way to do so without "reifying the zero".)
 Then we have plenty of phrases for being (eg, _what is_) and ways to describe it—as many as there are poets, probably.
 What happens to existence and its silent partner, _non-existence_?
 I think scientists, both material and spiritual alike, would appreciate this distinction.
 It could serve criticism, of course, as it has here.
-But I think it is not for Philosophy, which precedes these issues.
+But I think it is not for philosophy, which precedes these issues.

 Some may say, "What's the big deal?
 It is just how we use language."
 I would reply, Yes, and look at the schizophrenic culture we live in as a result.
 Moreover, look at what rigorously equating existence and being has done to Objectivism and Objectivists: chronically split it again and again.
 As John Galt told Dagny, "…you're free to change your course.
 But as long as you follow it, you're not free to escape its logic."
 Look, as well, at the harmony a change such as I propose would restore to thought and culture alike.
 A great relaxation in communication becomes possible when people cease to exclude from their idea of reality some things in favor of others, probably without even knowing they have been doing so.